msfuxian/A_CHANNEL_MIX_METHOD/README.md

 # A_CHANNEL_MIX_METHOD
-A Channel Mix Method for Fine-Grained Cross-Modal Retrieval
+This is the MindSpore implementation of the paper "A Channel Mix Method for Fine-Grained Cross-Modal Retrieval".